RayHightower/rayhightower.github.com/source/_posts/2013-04-20-ack-written-in-perl-useful-with-ruby.markdown

 [Ack](http://beyondgrep.com/) is an open source command line tool that lets developers search large trees of source code very quickly.
 If you are looking for a method definition in a haystack of files, Ack will find that needle for you.
 Many devs regard Ack as a replacement for [grep](http://en.wikipedia.org/wiki/Grep).

 The Elmhurst [ChicagoRuby](http://chicagoruby.org) meetings are always a source of unexpected learning.
 Today we were joined by [Andy Lester](http://twitter.com/petdance), creator of Ack.
-Andy released Act v 2.0 two days before the meeting.
+Andy released Ack 2.0 two days before the meeting.
 He shared some of the latest features in an impromptu demo.

 <!--more-->
 ####Why Ack?